destroyedlolo/Mer-de-Glace/README.md

 ```
 -->

-and finaly, launch a new scan.
+and finally, launch a new scan.
 ```
 ./MdG -f ~/Config/Musiques.mdg scan
 ```